cbriggs02/CB-IdentityService/README.md

+# Making major updates and adding many new services - updates should be ready in 2026

 # IdentityServiceApi

 A secure and modular RESTful API built with ASP.NET Core Web API for identity management, user authentication, and role-based access control.
 Designed for scalability, maintainability, and modern DevOps practices.